 - Enjoy family-friendly and adult-only performances by pros at The Punchliner Comedy Club.

-- A cruise isn’t a cruise without time in sparkling pools, so don’t forget your swimsuit and flip-flops.
+- A cruise isn’t a cruise without time in sparkling pools, so don’t forget your swimsuit and non-slip boat shoes that provide good traction.

 - You’ll want to bring sun protection when you’re soaking up rays and splashing around in the Twister Waterslide.